ArjunDivecha/Vol-Harvesting/README.md

 |  | `eVRP < 0 ∧ VIX < VIX3M` | `VIXSHORT` | `0.5 × VIX%` | Reduce risk in low-VIX fragility regimes. |
 |  | `eVRP < 0 ∧ VIX > VIX3M` | `VIXLONG` | `VIX%` | Offense in backwardation. |

 Signal order: compute eRV30 first (needs SPY data), fetch VIX/VIX3M snapshots at the signal timestamp, derive term-structure state, then evaluate the rule tree.
-All strategies honor ±2 % rebalance bands and 5 bps execution cost.
+All strategies honor ±2 % rebalance bands and assume zero explicit execution cost unless a config override is supplied.

 ---

-## 4. Data, Calendars, & Signal Timing
+## 4. Instrument Defaults & Market Data

-- **SPY daily closes** (for last 10 returns) and intraday prices to capture the 15:45 ET snapshot.
-If 15:45 is absent, use the last print prior to that time (Sec.
-4.2, p.18).
-Early closes shift to 12:45 ET signal / 13:00 ET MOC (p.31).
-- **VIX & VIX3M snapshots** from the same timestamp; allow adapters for CSV, Polygon, IBKR, etc., but normalize to a shared schema.
+*Spec deviation notice:* Until we have intraday feeds, every signal uses the **prior trading day’s close**, so decisions react one full session later than Table 2 assumes.
+All reports must highlight this lag so stakeholders don’t overfit to Table 3.

+- **Default ETFs/ETNs** – A quick Yahoo Finance (`yfinance`) pull on 2025‑11‑08 09:56 PT showed `UVXY` trading ~53 M shares that day (10‑day avg ~37.5 M) vs. `UVIX` at ~47 M (avg ~31 M), while inverse products `SVIX` and `SVXY` printed ~9 M (avg ~3.9 M) and ~3.3 M (avg ~2.0 M) respectively.
+We therefore fix `UVXY` as `VIXLONG` and `SVIX` as `VIXSHORT` in configs, with multipliers reflecting their leverage ( +1.5× for UVXY, −1× for SVIX) and leave the others as alternates/fallbacks.
+- **Backtest horizon** – Run historical tests across the full Jan‑2008 → latest‑available window to remain consistent with the paper while capturing post‑2025 behavior once data is available.
+- **SPY daily closes** provide both the last 10 returns for eRV30 and the prior-close snapshot for signal formation; no intraday sampling is attempted in this first phase, and we rely on Yahoo’s adjusted close to incorporate splits/distributions.
+- **VIX & VIX3M closes** (from `^VIX` / `^VIX3M`) are aligned to the same prior-close timestamp.
+Document that this introduces a ~15-minute timing difference vs. the paper’s 15:45 ET observation.
 - **Trading calendars** for NYSE + CBOE to align holidays/half days and to prevent signals on closed sessions.
-- **Instrument metadata** – YAML config with tickers, multipliers (e.g., `-1` for SVIX, `+1` for VIXY), borrow availability flags, and fallback tickers.
+- **Instrument metadata** – YAML config with tickers, multipliers (e.g., `-1` for SVIX, `+1` for UVXY’s effective leverage), borrow availability flags, and fallback tickers.
+- **Test fixtures** – Prefer sanitized IBKR exports for deterministic unit/integration tests once you share them; until then we will fabricate synthetic datasets clearly labeled as such.
+- **Calendars** – Yahoo Finance trading days are sufficient; no separate NYSE/CBOE calendar will be wired in for the backtest unless data anomalies appear.

 ---